selliott512/image-utils/README.md

   --in-end-y IN_END_Y   Y-coordinate of where the sphere ends in the input
                         image (exclusive). (default: None) -s IN_SIZE, --in-size IN_SIZE
+                        Size (diameter) of the sphere in the input image.
+This can be overridden per dimension by the -in-size-* options.
+Default is the diameter of the largest circle that will fit in the input image. (default: None) --in-size-x IN_SIZE_X
+                        Horizontal size (width) of the sphere in the input image.
+Default is the diameter of the largest circle that will fit in the input image or --in-size if specified. (default: None) --in-size-y IN_SIZE_Y
-                        Size (width or diameter) of the sphere in the input image.
-Default is the largest size that will fit in the input image. (default: None) --min-angle MIN_ANGLE
+                        Vertical size (height) of the sphere in the input image.
+Default is the diameter of the largest circle that will fit in the input image or --in-size if specified. (default: None) --min-angle MIN_ANGLE
                         Minimum angle between line of sight and the surface of the sphere.
 Pixels less than this will be hidden.